What you will do

 Ladies and gentleman, come and witness history!
 Obby is bringing you the first greenwood chair-making course in London EVER.
-10 weekly sessions may be a commitment but boy is it worth it at the end - make your own heirloom in the form of a simple Windsor-style chair, without requiring any woodworking experience at all!
+Twelve weekly sessions may be a commitment but it will be well worth it at the end after you walk away with your own heirloom in the form of a simple Windsor-style side chair, without requiring any woodworking experience at all!

 In this class